nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 #### API

-> Field validation rules are intentionally left out of this proposal.
+> Specific field validation rules like CEL rules are intentionally left out of this proposal.
+However, important
+> values restrictions are documented in the comments of the types.

 ```go
 // SnippetsPolicy is a Direct Attached Policy.
 It allows inserting NGINX configuration into the generated NGINX